melanie531/aws-sagemaker-generative-ai-workshop-fsi/lab2/README.md

 Search for `Kendra` and add the `AmazonKendraFullAccess` policy to the IAM role and click **Add permissions**.
 ![diagram](./images/kendraaccess.png)

+Repeat the above steps to get the `IAMFullAccess` policy added to this role as well.

 Now we are all set.
 Please move back to the Studio console to continue the following sections.